Are you a worker worried you won't have enough money to retire?

-That will give some 7.5 million workers who currently have no access to a pension, 401(k) or other qualified retirement plan an easy way to deduct savings from their paychecks.
-And it will bypass often complex and costly set-up procedures as well as the liability that has deterred many businesses from offering investment programs to their employees.
+That will give about 7.5 million workers who have no access to a pension, 401(k), or other qualified retirement plan an easy way to deduct savings from their paychecks.
+And it will bypass often complex and costly setup procedures as well as the liability that has deterred many businesses from offering investment programs to their employees.

-"When it comes to retirement income security, most working Californians are in trouble," said Nari Rhee, director of the Retirement Security Program at UC Berkeley Labor Center.
-CalSavers, she said, can help "private sector workers who have fallen through the yawning gaps in the U.S. retirement system."
+"When it comes to retirement income security, most working Californians are in trouble," said Nari Rhee, director of the Retirement Security Program at University of California-Berkeley's Center for Labor Research and Education.
+CalSavers, she said, can help.

-In the Golden State, 61% of private sector workers have no access to a pension or 401(k), up from 49% two decades ago, as businesses have cut back on benefits, according to a labor center study.
-California ranks 45th out of 50 states in the share of workers who have access to a retirement plan.
+In the Golden State, 61% of private-sector workers have no access to a pension or 401(k), up from 49% two decades ago, as businesses have cut back on benefits, a labor center study found.

 Social Security, with a current average benefit of $1,461 a month, won't meet basic needs for many in a state with skyrocketing housing and medical costs.